+Working in the platform era

+Upgrade required

+July 2020

 Press kit

-WORKING IN THE PLATFORM ERA UPGRADE REQUIRED
+TABLE OF CONTENT

+Editorial 4

+Background 6

+Methodology 7

+Executive summary 1/ What are the issues at stake in the work of the platforms?
+2/ What legal status(es) for platform workers?
+3/ What social dialogue between workers and platforms?
+8 9 10 14

+Recommendation Summary Axis I - Responding concretely to emergencies.
+Short-term measures Axis II - Sustainably improving platform work.
+Medium-term measure Axis III - Working differently in the 21st century.
+Long-term measures s18

-Report of the French Digital Council
+Composition of the French Digital Council 20

-July 2020

-Editorial
+About the French Digital Council 21

+EDITORIAL

+In April 2019, while a recent law on transports1 was being examined by the National Assembly, the members of the french digital Council (CNNum) asked in the columns of French newspaper Le Monde: "Do we really want to create a multi-speed society, made up of employees, self-employed and hybrid status workers, whose conditions are then decided by judges on a case-by-case basis, leading de facto to the creation of a new precariat?"

 The health, economic and social crisis linked to the spread of Covid-19 has acted as a powerful indicator of the imbalance between workers and platforms.
 It has made the lack of protection for these workers even more glaring.
 As they quickly became symbols of a certain fragility in our society, the platform workers have moved the public opinion.

 The crisis has only confirmed what we feared and what we have constantly denounced.
 We would have preferred to be wrong.
 As citizens, we watch with concern the social tensions building up.
 The recent revelations about the riders of a food delivery platform have shed the light on the extent to which the platforms business model may be dependent on the vulnerability of their workers, some of whom (both difficult to quantify and hardly quantified) are in an irregular situation.
 Many of us agree on what we do not want for platform work.
 What we collectively want, and how to achieve it, is much less clear.

 One thing, however, is clear: there is an urgent need for action.
 There are issues on which latency is not acceptable.
 The current fragility of society calls for immediate measures, based on the responsibility of all players.
 We recommend, therefore, to equip consumers through the creation of a DIGISCORE and social partners and administrations through the setting up of a Social Observatory of platforms.

 The platform economy is hitting the balance between immediate and long-term macroeconomic equilibrium head on.
 Beyond the urgency, our recommendations also encompass a long-term perspective.
 Let's not allow the digital platform economy to become a new global symbol of exploitation, at a time when we need, more than ever, a unifying social pact.
 France must be the bearer of a more sustainable, more social and more responsible digital platform model.
 Our proposals are aiming at that goal.

 The health crisis has forcefully reminded us that the State can, but the State alone cannot do everything.
 We therefore call on the Government to include our proposals in the post-Covid recovery plan.
 We also call on all people of good will, citizens, workers and platforms, to bring to life collectively the reflection for a new work balance.

-Salwa Toko, pilot of the working group and president of the CNNum, Hind Elidrissi, co-pilot of the working group, Maud Bailly, Gérald Elbaze, Henri Isaac and Loubna Ksibi, members of the working group.
+Salwa Toko, pilot of the working group and president of the CNNum,

+Hind Elidrissi, co-pilot of the working group,

+Maud Bailly, Gérald Elbaze, Henri Isaac and Loubna Ksibi,

+members of the working group.

+1 In French, loi d'Orientation des mobilités.
-Platform work in a few figures

-Who are the platform workers?
+Platform work in a few figures Who are the platform workers?